11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 24 to 70 millimeters is the best range for wedding photography.

-I’m usually using the 24 to 70 Canon 2.8 L series USM ultrasonic Moto.
+I usually use the 24 to 70 Canon 2.8 L series USM ultrasonic Moto.

-So in my personal opinion, 24 to 70 is the way to go.
+So I think 24 to 70 is the way to go.

 In my first 10 weddings, I had only this lens.